-The saintly Babenberger Margrave Leopold III.
-(1073-1136) founded the Stift Klosterneuburg
+The canonized Babenberg Margrave Leopold III.
+(1073-1136) founded this Klosterneuburg

 (Wine-growing region Wagram

-served (wine producer tax to the rule), is scene of a popular custom in honor of the national patron on the "Leopolditag", the 15.
-November.
-The legend behind it: in this cellar was like drinking wine and the funny drinkers fopped the newly wed Klosterwirt.
-They said that he was under the slipper of his wife and that he would even slip over the big cask if she wished.
-The landlord denied this fiercely and said that the slide down to Keller law
+served (winemaker levy to the government), is the scene of a popular custom in honor of the patron saint on "Leopolditag", November 15th.
+The legend behind it: Wine was often drunk in this cellar and the funny bugs fooled the newly wed monastery host.
+They thought that this was under his wife's slipper and that he would even slide over the large barrel if she wished.
+The host denied this violently and thought that the slide down to the Keller law

-The young woman overheard this, refused to be caressed, and complained that he would not even slip over the cask because of her.
-The landlord gave way, the couple went into the cellar, the landlord climbed on the barrel and slid down.
-The miners hidden in the cellar laughed crookedly at the shamed innkeeper.
-The latter fulfilled its promise and even today it is Kellerrecht that anyone who visits the barrel on Leopoldi Day can climb it and slide down.
-Today, the barrel is no longer in the basement, which explains an inscription: I was 130 years old, it was too cold in the basement.
-There, 1000 slipped over the back, here you will not crush me.
+The young woman had overheard this, refused his tenderness and complained that he would not even slide over the barrel because of her.
+The landlord gave in, the couple climbed into the basement, the landlord climbed onto the barrel and slid down.
+The bugs hidden in the basement laughed crookedly at the embarrassed host.
+He kept his promise and even today it is cellar law that anyone who visits the barrel on Leopoldi Day is allowed to climb on it and slide down.
+Today the barrel is no longer in the basement, which explains an inscription: I was almost 130 years old, so it was too cold for me in the basement.
+1000 slipped over my back there, and I won't be crushed here either.

 to be named.
-See also below Customs in viticulture
+See also under Customs in viticulture